Course Syllabus

 Heuristic methods - Genetic algorithms, simulated annealing

-Applications (supervised classification & unsupervised clustering)
+Applications Links to an external site. (supervised classification & unsupervised clustering)

-Instructor: Ivo Dinov
+Instructor: Ivo Dinov Links to an external site.

 Duration: 6 lectures